ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 ##### `http` package

-- Implemented `immediateStop()` in HTTP listener
+- Implemented the `immediateStop()` function for the HTTP listener
 - Added the initial support for HATEOAS
-- Added support for client resource methods in HTTP client
+- Added support for client resource methods in the HTTP client
 - Added IP address to both local and remote addresses
-- Added proxy support for HTTP2 client
+- Added proxy support for the HTTP2 client
 - Added constraint validation to HTTP payload binding

 ##### `graphql` package